nfonteyne/NFTProject/README.md

 0xB5D4C2B7Ff778D7d34B23DdE5c4a654528C2464f

-# How the files works with each other
+# How the files interact with each others